You’ve been asked to do Guided Reading as part of your Language Arts program and you’re a little worried. It seems

 If it’s a sixty-minute lesson, we try to meet with two groups back to back.
 This setup has only worked with student groupings where they can work on a project like Literature Circles or something that takes a little longer independently.
 It won’t work for all classes.

 If you have a short week, it will throw your schedule out the window.
 If this happens, we recommend dropping the lesson for your highest levelled group.
 Instead have a quick meeting with them so you can give them their next reading.
 You can catch up in your next lesson with them by extending the lesson a little.
 These students tend to need less time in their lessons as they move through the lessons quickly.

 Keep in mind that Guided Reading is just one part of your Language Arts programming, so you don’t want to schedule all your minutes into reading groups.

 We also plan our Guided Reading in cycles that match our terms (semesters).
 Groups read a novel at least once a year, or two for groups that can handle longer readings.
 We plan book clubs for our groups as part of our Guided Reading activities.

 Assemble your Materials

 Keep a basket with things you might need for the lessons right beside the table where you’ll need them.
 Having these items nearby will save you time during your lessons and keep your students focused on their tasks (because you haven’t left the table to look for something).
-Here are some items we keep closed by:
+Here are some items we keep close by:

 - student whiteboards